Credit card providers slash 0% balance transfer deals

 Where can I find the best rates right now?

-You can bag up to 29 months 0% interest with the Barclaycard.
-Here are the best balance transfer cards on the market right now.
+Here are the longest balance transfer cards on the market right now, according to Moneyfacts.

 Swipe to scroll horizontally

-It’s important to know that you may not get the headline rate, as this will depend on your credit rating.
+It’s important to know that you may not get the full duration of the 0% offer, as this will depend on your credit rating.
 To see what you could get, use an eligibility checker, like the one on our sister site GoCompare to see what balance transfer card you can get.

 If you’re looking for a no-fee balance transfer credit card, check our 0% balance transfer cards best buy guide to see the top rates on the market.